Norway's policies for helping migrants integrate are good for the whole labour market

 EU migrants seem to claim benefits at a rate lower than the Norwegian average, but receive lower wages too.
 Jon Horgen Friberg, an academic who identified the current use of Polish migrants as ‘buffer’ employment advocates more integration effort.

 Nevertheless, this approach may hold important lessons for Britain.
 Norway’s efforts to recognise foreign qualifications help the labour market overall, for example, since otherwise high-qualified migrants compete for low-skilled jobs, a problem identified by the British Chartered Institute for Personnel and Development.

 Cracking down on actual exploitation is not only a sensible integration policy backed by the Migration Advisory Committee, but also a moral one.
 Ed Miliband has acknowledged that UK enforcement is too weak, but little has been done.
 Norway also has a smaller proportion of migrants classed as self-employed, meaning fewer newcomers are off the books, potentially working without holiday pay, sickness cover or hours limitations.
 There are free evening courses on business and entrepreneurship for those who do choose self-employment.

 The theory behind this approach is appealing – if EU workers are competing with natives on a level playing field, there should be less resentment as well as less unequal competition.
 British Future’s 2014 polling suggests that the UK public do not think of well-integrated migrants like students and British university graduates as ‘migrants’.
 If new arrivals are well-integrated, we don’t see them as a problem.

 Jonathan Lindsell is a research fellow at Civitas think tank and a freelance writer.
 You can read his full study hereLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.